 Transfer to baking sheet and roast until tender and caramelized, about 25 minutes.

 While vegetables roast: In a large skillet with an oven proof handle, heat remaining 1 tablespoon of oil over medium heat.
 Add the tenderloin and cook, turning frequently, until brown on all sides, about 8-10 minutes.
 Transfer to the oven and roast for 12 minutes.
 (See Note 1)

 Remove pork from the pan and allow to rest 3-5 minutes.
 Cut the tenderloin into thick 1" slices.

 When vegetables are done, drizzle with balsamic vinegar and honey and toss to coat evenly.
 Taste and season with kosher salt if necessary and serve alongside sliced Pork Loin Filet.

-1. Don't overcook your pork, keep it nice and moist, not dried out.
-Internal temp should be between 145°-160°F and allow meat to rest at least 3-5 minutes.
+1. Don't overcook your pork!
+The finished pork should be between 145°F - 150°F and allow meat to rest at least 3-5 minutes.

 <p>This recipe for Roasted Pork Loin Filet with Apples and Fennel was created by and is the propery of Kevin O'Leary, owner of Kevin is Cooking LLC. https://keviniscooking.com/roasted-pork-loin-filet-with-apples-and-fennel/ </p>